 - Developmental factors.
 Abuse or neglect, social isolation, teasing or bullying may predispose.

 - Stressors/triggers.
 A common stressor is pregnancy or the postnatal period.

 - Neurological conditions.
 Occasionally OCD is a presenting sign of a neurological condition such as a tumour or frontotemporal dementia, or the result of trauma to the brain.

-The International Classification of Diseases 10th Edition (ICD-10) definition of OCD applies the following criteria:
+The International Classification of Diseases 11th Edition (ICD-11) definition of OCD applies the following criteria:

-- Either obsessions or compulsions (or both) must be present on most days for a period of at least two weeks.
+- Either obsessions or compulsions (or both) are time-consuming and must be present for at least one hour per day.

 - They are acknowledged as originating in the mind of the patient and are not imposed by outside persons or influences.